-Students who choose the Bachelor of Entrepreneurial Business Administration pathway and the specialisation in Entrepreneurship & Small Business are often interested in starting their own company at the end of their studies.
+Students who choose the Entrepreneurial Business Administration pathway of the BBA degree, and the specialisation in Entrepreneurship & Small Business are often interested in starting their own companies at the end of their studies.
 It is a challenging programme and fully packed with business and entrepreneurship projects.

 The Entrepreneurship programme is for students who know that they would like to start and run their own businesses, and who want the support and tools that a Bachelor programme in Entrepreneurship and SME Management can give them.
 Students will be required to have an international outlook, and speak good English.
 Students will have ambition, optimism and good general communication skills.
 They will be imaginative, artistic, conceptual thinkers and have good social networks.

-The EBA pathway will enable future entrepreneurs to more readily adapt to the changing environment, through the use of their learned skills, competencies and knowledge, thus also maximizing the avoidance of company failure.
+The EBA pathway will enable future entrepreneurs to more readily adapt to the changing environment, through the use of their learned skills, competencies and knowledge, thus also maximising the avoidance of company failure.
 In cases where companies do fail, trained entrepreneurs will be more capable of ensuring continuation than those who are not specifically educated in the field of entrepreneurship.

 These programmes will prepare students to understand much deeper the concept of entrepreneurship and allow them to gain knowledge, skills and attitudes of a real entrepreneur, so that they can immediately start their own businesses during their final year of BBA study.
 A real entrepreneur will then be born.